Skip to navigation | Skip to main content | Skip to footer

 • establishing that any reporting/impacted students have consented to their report being shared with Campus Life

-• an urgent case conference that may involve the University's legal team, the Counselling and Mental Health Service, ResLife, Security, the School or Department, external bodies (e.g. GMP) or others as appropriate
+• if required, an urgent case conference that may involve the University's legal team, the Counselling and Mental Health Service, ResLife, Security, the School or Department, external bodies (e.g. GMP) or others as appropriate

 • a risk assessment carried out by Advice and Response colleagues, ResLife, or others as appropriate

-Temporary suspensions are rare and will only be approved when considered absolutely necessary for one or more of the reasons outlined at the top of this page.
-It is therefore very important that all options are explored before a suspension is recommended to the President and Vice-Chancellor.
+Precautionary suspensions are rare and will only be approved when considered absolutely necessary for one or more of the reasons outlined at the top of this page.
+It is therefore very important that all options are explored before a suspension is recommended.
+A suspension does not imply guilt or wrongdoing and the University has a responsbility to apply suspensions fairly and proportionately.

 Communication and notification

-As soon as reasonably practicable, the student will be given an opportunity to meet with the Division of Campus Life to provide their comments on the suspension.
-It may be appropriate for a representative from the student's School to attend the meeting.
+As soon as reasonably practicable, the student will be given an opportunity to meet with two colleagues from the Division of Campus Life to provide their comments on the suspension.
+It may be appropriate for a representative from the student's School to attend the meeting e.g. where there are complexities around a student's Programme.
 After the meeting, the Division of Campus Life will review the student’s comments against the suspension.
+A decision will then be reached and a letter issued.
+As above, the letter will be shared with individuals as appropriate.
+This may extend to the communications team where there is potential media interest in a case.